TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ## Enable the dbservice

 There are 2 ways to enable dbservice.
 One way is from UI using custom access key and another way is from Platform API using custom or system access key.
-In this sample we are enabling dbservice from Platfrom API because we want to use the system access key so that single agent can be use with multiple services.
+In this sample we are enabling dbservice from Platfrom API because we want to use the system access key so that single agent can be used with multiple services.
-Below is the API that we need to enable without passing the tunnelKey.
+Below is the API that we should invoke to enable the db service without passing the tunnelKey.

-​/v1/subscriptions/{subscriptionLocator}/dbservice
+​## /v1/subscriptions/{subscriptionLocator}/dbservice

 ![Enable dbservice](../../import-screenshots/Onpremise_Postgresql/enable_dbservice.png)

 ## Enable the Flogotester

 In order to check on-premise app using flow tester user first need to enable the flogotester service.
-Below is the API that we need to hit:
+Below is the API that we should invoke to enable the flogotester

-​/v1/subscriptions/{subscriptionLocator}/flogotester
+​​## /v1/subscriptions/{subscriptionLocator}/flogotester

 ![Enable flogotester](../../import-screenshots/Onpremise_Postgresql/enable_flogotester.png)

 ## Create and Start the tibagent

-Follow below commands in order to create and start the agent:
+Below are the steps to create and start an agent:

 ./tibagent configure agent <agent_name>

 ./tibagent start agent --spec container_port:onpremise_host:onpremise_port <agent_name>

-Follow this link to know more about [Hybrid agents] (https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/agent-command-reference.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____5)
+To know more about Hybrid agents.
+Please refer [here](https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/agent-command-reference.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____5)

 ## Import the sample